CraigInches/nncli/README.rst

 Pull requests are welcome, preferably via emailed output of ``git request-pull`` sent to the maintainer (see here_ for more information).
-Bug reports should also be directed to the maintainer via email.
+Bug reports should also be directed to the maintainer via email_.

+If you aren't hosting a fork anywhere online, you can also send patches using ``git format-patch`` (again, see `the official documentation`_ ).

 Releases
 --------